van-richard/CodingNotes/notebooks/01-commandline/commands/setfacl.md

-# `setfacl` - change file/folder permissions
+# `setfacl`

+`setfacl` modifies filesystem access control lists for files and directories.

+## Common `setfacl` usage

-Give specific user permission to read/write/execute a folder
+Give a specific user permission to read, write, and execute within a folder:

 - modifies ACL
 - alternative to `chmod`